gaurav2622/gaurav2622/README.md

 - 👋 Hi, I’m @gaurav2622
 - 👀 I’m interested in Travelling , Gaming , Learn New Techs
-- 🌱 I’m currently learning Himachal
+- 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on React JS , Vue JS , and Angular
 - 📫 How to reach me email me on 'gauravthakur262@gmail.com'

 <!---